thejoyoflife/CKAD-prep-minikube/README.md

     - setns test
     - getns `verify it returns test`
     - setns default
-- Here is how you can setup the minikube(assuming you have already installed minikube,docker etc).
+- Here is how you can setup the minikube.
     - minikube delete --all
-    - minikube start --nodes 2 --network-plugin=cni --cni calico
+    - minikube start --nodes 2 --cni "calico" --container-runtime "cri-o" --embed-certs true
+        - `embed-certs` is a convenient option that will enable `kubectl` from a Windows WSL2 distribution to access the minikube cluster smoothly, otherwise issues can occur because of hard-coded paths to the certificate files are embedded inside of the KUBECONFIG file (~/.kube/.config).
+This option essentially emebeds the certificates directly into the KUBECONFIG file.
         - https://projectcalico.docs.tigera.io/getting-started/kubernetes/minikube
         - make sure they are in running state and there is no abnormality in restart count , run command `kubectl get pods -l k8s-app=calico-node -o wide -A -w`
     - minikube addons enable metrics-server